EttusResearch/uhd/host/docs/build.rst

 Git
 ^^^^^^^^^^^^^^^^
 Required to check out the repository.
-On Windows, install Cygwin with Git support to checkout the repository, or install msysGit from http://code.google.com/p/msysgit/downloads/list
+On Windows, install Cygwin with Git support to checkout the repository or install msysGit from http://code.google.com/p/msysgit/downloads/list.

 ^^^^^^^^^^^^^^^^
 C++ Compiler